The Project (Australian TV program): Criticism

 Retired AFL player Heritier Lumumba has alleged that The Project discredited his accounts of being a victim of racism during his time as a player.
 Lumumba also accused the program of victim blaming on his personal website.
 In 2021, the Do Better report was leaked to the Australian media.
 The report found the Collingwood Football Club guilty of systemic racism.
 This led to calls for The Project, and hosts Waleed Aly and Peter Helliar, to apologise on-air.
 Helliar wrote an apology saying that "This report is heartbreaking.
 To @iamlumumba I am truly, unequivocally sorry.
 I should have believed you.
 I will do better."
 A few days later, the interview was no longer accessible on the program's Facebook account.
 A former executive producer at Channel 10 stated, "What The Project should do right now is show a bit of that clip, have Waleed and Pete sit there and talk about it and the lessons they've learned and what they'll do going forward."

-Gina Rinehart reportedly alleged that The Project has a left-wing bias.

 In November 2017, Milo Yiannopoulos criticised the program after it cancelled an alleged scheduled interview with him while he was in Australia for his Troll Academy tour.
 He called Waleed Aly "an intellectual lightweight", "total coward" and "insubstantial".
 A spokesperson for Channel 10 said, "The Project and Studio 10 did not cancel interviews with Milo Yiannopoulos.
 We never scheduled interviews with him."